scarpenter/scarpenter.github.com/source/about/index.markdown

 At my <a href="http://www.vertmarkets.com">previous job</a> I used NHibernate and ASP.Net MVC to rewrite portions of several public websites.
 For a while I was very interested in Lucene.Net and did quite a bit of work with that.
 I was also involved in supporting a couple of Linux systems and have written custom code for an Asterisk PBX system.

 I used to work for a <a href="http://www.prometrics.com">consulting company</a> that provides expertise in the area of pharmaceutical sales force metrics.
 These are things like attainment to goals, sales reporting, and data analysis.
-My official title was “Senior Database Developer”, but I worked on a bunch of different things.
+My official title was "Senior Database Developer", but I worked on a bunch of different things.
 I was most involved in ASP.Net programming, Compact Framework programming, and BizTalk 2004 integration.

 Prior to that, I worked at <a href="http://www.t-mobile.com">T-Mobile</a> USA where I did database administration and application development.
 That was a pretty cool job where I got exposure to a bunch of different technologies.
 I also got to live through several corporate name changes: I joined right after Omnipoint became Voicestream, which was then purchased by Deutsche Telekom and renamed T-Mobile.

 Before that, I worked at Ortho Biotech Inc. as a process engineer.
 My specialties were automated control systems (primarily <a href="http://ab.rockwellautomation.com/Programmable-Controllers/PLC-5">Allen-Bradley PLCs</a> and Wonderware InTouch SCADA systems) and high-purity water systems.

 I have a B.S. in Chemical Engineering from Penn State.

+## Hiring Me
+I'm available for consulting/contracting on web and mobile apps via the company I run with my wife: [Clever Armadillo LLC](http://www.cleverarmadillo.com).
+You can contact me at <a href="mailto:sean@cleverarmadillo.com">sean@cleverarmadillo.com</a> or (267) 482-0491 for those requests.

 ## Projects
 <ul class="about-list">